arangodb/docs-hugo/site/content/3.10/develop/http-api/jobs.md

           in: path
           required: true
           description: |
             The ID of the job to delete.
-The ID can be
+The ID can be:
-            - `all` Deletes all jobs results.
+            - `all`: Deletes all jobs results.
 Currently executing or queued async jobs are not stopped by this call.
-            - `expired` Deletes expired results.
+            - `expired`: Deletes expired results.
 To determine the expiration status of a result, pass the stamp query parameter. stamp needs to be a Unix timestamp, and all async job results created before this time are deleted.
-            - **A numeric job ID** In this case, the call removes the result of the specified async job.
+            - **A numeric job ID**: In this case, the call removes the result of the specified async job.
 If the job is currently executing or queued, it is not aborted.
           schema: